speudusa/intro-to-programming-csharp-wiki/Grading-and-Student-Progress.md

 ## Graded Assignments

+Rubrics for each graded assignment are in the assignment solutions's README file.

 Graded assignment scores are recorded in Canvas.

 1. Review the student's work
     1. Work will be in repl.it or github
-   1. A live demo may also be required depending on assignment instructions
+1. A live demo is required
+    1. This helps students learn how to talk about their code
-   1. If the solution comes with a rubric, use the rubric to double check that the student's solution meets all of the requirements.
-If something is missing, do NOT use the rubric as feedback.
+1. Use the rubric to double check that the student's solution meets all of the requirements.
+   1. If something is missing, do NOT use the rubric as feedback.
 Tell the student directly what elements are missing.
 1. Enter grade in Canvas
    1. If the code meets the requirements, then mark the assignment complete in Canvas
    1. More about feedback in the [feedback section](https://github.com/LaunchCodeEducation/intro-to-programming-csharp/wiki/Grading-and-Student-Progress#feedback)